-Turmeric is known for its powerful anti-inflammatory effects which have gained it a well-earned reputation for being a natural non-prescription inflammation-reducing remedy.
+Turmeric is known for its incredible anti-inflammatory effects which have gained it a well-earned reputation for being a natural non-prescription inflammation-reducing remedy.

 As mentioned in previous paragraphs, inflammation in the brain can significantly reduce optimal cerebral function and prevent the natural acuity most people reading this brain foods guide would be searching for.